Guide last updated Hester Swift, September 2025

 Since the beginning of the twentieth century, the Hague Conference on Private International Law has drawn up multilateral conventions covering family law, commercial law, civil procedure and other areas.
 In 2015, it also adopted the non-binding Principles on Choice of Law in International Commercial Contracts.

 The current Hague conventions and their protocols, as well as the Principles on Choice of Law, are on the Hague Conference website, in English and French, with status information.
-The official print source is the one-volume Recueil d'instruments / Collection of Instruments (previously Collection of Conventions / Recueil des Conventions), published by the Hague Conference and now in its 9th edition; IALS Library has the current and previous editions at classmarks SH5.J.18 and RES SH5.J.18.
-The Principles on Choice of Law in International Commercial Contracts were also published in the Uniform Law Review, at (2015) 20 Unif.
-L. Rev. 362 (held at IALS).
+The official print source is the one-volume Recueil d'instruments / Collection of Instruments (previously Recueil des Conventions / Collection of Conventions ), published by the Hague Conference and now in its 9th edition; IALS Library has the current and previous editions (classmarks SH5.J.18 and RES SH5.J.18).
+Another source of the Principles on Choice of Law is (2015) 20 Unif.
+L. Rev. 362.

 The depositary for the Hague Conventions is the Dutch Ministry of Foreign Affairs; the government information portal, Overheid.nl, has status information and depositary notifications, together with the certified true copy of each convention (all in English and French).